FofightFong/All_In_One/special_effects/tutorial_doc/houdini_doc/primary_node.md

 [Capture Override]()----Overrides the capture weights on individual points.

+[Capture Region]()----Supports Capture and Deform operation by creating a volume within which points are captured to a bone.

 [Circle]()----Creates open or closed arcs, circles and ellipses.

 [Connectivity]()----Creates an attribute with a unique value for each set of connected primitives or points.